Central Washington Wildcats football

 The Central Washington Wildcats program represents Central Washington University in college football at the NCAA Division II level.
 The Wildcats are normally members of the Great Northwest Athletic Conference, but when that conference dropped football after the 2021 season, they joined the Lone Star Conference as football-only members.
+Formerly an NAIA program, Central Washington moved up to NCAA Division II in 1999.